-- At the Leary's Brook station at the time of deployment, temperature and pH ranked as "Good", conductivity and turbidity ranked as "Excellent" while dissolved oxygen ranked as "Fair". - At the time of removal, temperature, pH and turbidity ranked as "Excellent", conductivity ranked as "Good" while Dissolved Oxygen ranked as 'Poor".
+- At the Leary's Brook station at the time of deployment, temperature ranked as "Good" while pH, conductivity turbidity and dissolved oxygen ranked as "Excellent". - At the time of removal, temperature and pH ranked as "Excellent".
+Conductivity, dissolved oxygen and turbidity ranked as "Good".